 - Structural failures

-Sudden unintended acceleration (SUA) is the unexpected, uncontrolled car acceleration that’s often accompanied by defective breaks.
-You might be a victim of SUA if:
+Sudden unintended acceleration (SUA) is the unexpected, uncontrolled car acceleration that’s often accompanied by defective brakes.

-- You notice random accelerations while driving without touching the gas pedal
+- random accelerations while driving without touching the gas pedal

-- There is a sudden acceleration from a complete stop without touching the gas pedal
+- a sudden acceleration from a complete stop without touching the gas pedal

-- There is trouble returning the car to idle if it’s in gear
+- difficulty returning the car to idle if it’s in gear

-- Broken steering components that cause a complete or partial loss of control
+- Faulty steering components that cause a complete or partial loss of control

 - Problems with fuel system components that leak fuel and start fires as a result

 - Cracked or broken wheels that result in loss of vehicle control